-- Track 1: To be completed during the semester the student takes the first ARC 503 studio. - Track 2: To be completed during the semester prior to taking ARC 697 Final Project Research. - Track 3: To be completed three semesters prior to the final semester.
+- Track 1: To be completed three semesters prior to the student's final semester. - Track 2: To be completed during the semester prior to taking ARC 697 Final Project Research, usually the first semester. - Track 3: To be completed three semesters prior to the student's final semester.